Dinakar-Dasari/Docker/network.md

    + Since, it's using host network.
 There is no isolation between the container and the Docker host.
    + Running a web server container on port 8080 will make the server immediately accessible on the host’s port 8080 without any additional port mapping.
 Unlike the bridge network where we need to map the host port to container port
    + The drawback is multiple containers cannot simultaneously use the same port on the host.
 As that port is already occupied by another service.
-### _None Network:_ ##
+### _Null Network:_ ##
-   + The none network disconnects the container from any networking, ensuring complete isolation from external networks and other containers.
+   + The null network disconnects the container from any networking, ensuring complete isolation from external networks and other containers.
    + We use this when we want our container cannot be accessed by any other network.
    + We rarely use this network, Used for testing, security isolation, or compute-only jobs that require no network connectivity at all.
 ## _User defined network:_ ##